damato-design/blog/src/posts/choose-your-destiny.md

 The act of creating an option will also be avoided.
 Generally speaking, once the option is created, it'll be included within the existing group of options using one of the patterns described.
 An example of this might be creating a post category.

+While important, this exploration will not be focusing on the curation of the content within an option.
+Certainly, poor choices in wording or inaccessible options will inhibit the user from making the best choice.
+The following exploration assumes options are well-crafted.

 ## Definitions

 The following patterns will be referenced throughout this exploration: